Ethics in Medical Student Training

 The Physicians Committee for Responsible Medicine spent 31 years pushing the evolution of medical training in order to reach today’s paradigm, in which medical student education is animal-free and human-relevant.

-As recently as February 2015, four medical schools—the University of Mississippi, Rush University, Johns Hopkins University, and the University of Tennessee’s campus in Chattanooga—used animals for this purpose, but all have since ended the practice.
+As recently as February 2015, four medical schools—the University of Mississippi, Rush University, Johns Hopkins University, and the University of Tennessee’s campus in Chattanooga—used live animals for student training, but all have since ended the practice.
 As of May 2018, none of the 204 surveyed medical schools in the United States or Canada is known to use live animals for this purpose.